Online Score Report Help

 - You may need to update your account information.
 Log in to the student score portal and follow the instructions to verify your account.

-- Log in to the student score portal and learn how to use your registration number from the SAT or Subject Tests, or your access code from a PSAT-related assessment, to verify your account.
+- Log in to the student score portal and learn how to use your registration number from the SAT, or your access code from a PSAT-related assessment, to verify your account.